alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-Because there are no more strong references to the `Customer`{.code-voice} instance, it is deallocated.
-After this happens, there are no more strong references to the `CreditCard`{.code-voice} instance, and it too is deallocated:
+Because there are no more strong references to the `Customer` instance, it is deallocated.
+After this happens, there are no more strong references to the `CreditCard` instance, and it too is deallocated: